PopovIILab/KrakenParser/README.md

-# Kraken2CSV: Convert Kraken2 Reports to CSV
+# KrakenParser: Convert Kraken2 Reports to CSV

 ## Overview
-Kraken2CSV is a collection of scripts designed to process Kraken2 reports and convert them into CSV format.
+KrakenParser is a collection of scripts designed to process Kraken2 reports and convert them into CSV format.
 This pipeline extracts taxonomic abundance data at six levels:
 - **Phylum**
 - **Class**
 - **Order**
 - **Family**
 - **Genus**
 - **Species**

+You can run the entire pipeline with **a single command**, or use the scripts **individually** depending on your needs.

 ## Output example